Rhetos/Rhetos/test/TestAppDirectPostgreSql/Readme.md

-﻿# TestAppDirectMsSqlEfCore
+﻿# TestAppDirectPostgreSql

-TestAppDirectMsSqlEfCore is a "smoke test" project for Rhetos, with EF Core and Microsoft SQL Server.
+TestAppDirectPostgreSql is a "smoke test" project for Rhetos, with EF Core and PostgreSQL.

 A detailed integration testing for EF 6 and EF Core, on MS SQL Server and PostgreSQL is implemented in solution **CommonConceptsTest.sln**.